RRafiee/GenomeAnalysisToolkit/README.md

 # What is paired-end read in DNA sequencing?

-FASTQ is a text file format (human readable) that provides 4 lines of data per sequence.
+FASTQ is a text file format (human readable) that provides 4 lines of data per sequence:
 Sequence identifier
 The sequence
 Comments
 Quality scores

 FASTQ format is commonly used to store sequencing reads, in particular from Illumina and Ion Torrent platforms.
 Paired-end reads may be stored either in one FASTQ file (alternating) or in two different FASTQ files.
 Paired-end reads may have sequence identifiers ended by "/1" and "/2" respectively.
 You can check the orientation of a FASTQ file by 'cat' command line in linux.